nholthaus/units/README.md

 	a = b;	// a == 60.0

-Unsupported arithmetic, or improper return types will result in compiler errors:
+However, unsupported arithmetic, or improper return types will result in compiler errors:

 	using namespace units::length;